R.I.P.D.: Critical response

 R.I.P.D. received generally negative reviews from critics.
-On Rotten Tomatoes the film has an approval rating of 12% based on 106 reviews with an average rating of 3.70/10.
+On Rotten Tomatoes the film has an approval rating of 13% based on 103 reviews with an average rating of 3.7/10.
 The site's critical consensus reads, "It has its moments — most of them courtesy of Jeff Bridges' rootin' tootin' performance as an undead Wild West sheriff — but R.I.P.D. is ultimately too dim-witted and formulaic to satisfy."
 On Metacritic, the film has a score of 25 out of 100 based on 27 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Film critic Roger Moore gave the film one-and-a-half out of four stars, calling it "the worst comic book adaptation since Jonah Hex."
-Kyle Smith of the New York Post gave the film a half-star out of four, writing: "For a movie that so strenuously rips off Ghostbusters and Men in Black, R.I.P.D. manages to come up with fresh new ways of being absolutely terrible.
-The plot manages to be fully predictable and freakishly bonkers at the same time, seemingly born of the same kind of brainstorming-on-L.S.D. session that must have given us Howard the Duck."

 Prequel

 In August 2022, it was announced that a prequel reboot film titled R.I.P.D.
 2: Rise of the Damned had been filmed, produced by Universal Home Entertainment.
-The film was released directly to Blu-ray and DVD on November 15, 2022.
+The film was released directly to Blu-ray and DVD on November 15, 2022, and stars Jeffrey Donovan as Roy Pulsipher, Penelope Mitchell as Jeanne, Jake Choi, Richard Brake, and Kerry Knuppe.
 Paste gave it a negative review.

-On the review aggregator website, Rotten Tomatoes, the film has so far received four reviews.
-The audience approval rating sits at 26% from 100+ ratings.
+On the review aggregator website, Rotten Tomatoes, the film has an approval rating of 20% based on 5 reviews.